bkataru-workshop/vdkio/README.md

 2. **Codec Support (via RTSP streams):**
    - **H.264:** Fully implemented and tested with live RTSP streams, including detailed handling of NALUs, SPS, and PPS.
-   - **H.265:** Basic functionality tested with live RTSP streams; complete parameter set handling is in progress.
+   - **H.265:** Basic functionality tested with live RTSP streams.
+Complete parameter set handling and more extensive testing are in progress.
-   - **AAC:** AAC codec parsing has been tested only as part of live RTSP streams for audio extraction.
-Full AAC format support remains in development.
+   - **AAC:** AAC codec parsing has been tested as part of live RTSP streams for audio extraction, confirming basic functionality.
+Full AAC format support and more comprehensive testing remain in development.

 ### In Progress Implementations
-The following features are implemented but require additional testing and refinement:
+The following features are implemented and are undergoing further testing and refinement to ensure stability and production readiness:

 1. **Transport Stream (TS) Format:**
    - Core packet structure implementation ✅